2/13/2025

 John Garay

+Oskar, sorry, it's John.
+Just to check one aspect.
 The answer relates to general market shares.
-Your question was specific to prisons or general market shares.
-The general market shares.
-Yeah.
-OK, thank you.
-And then the second one was the one Frederick.
+Your question was specific to prisons or to general market shares?
+To general market shares, yeah.
+Okay, thank you.
+And then the second one was GFP1, Fredrik.

 speaker

 Yeah.
-So in terms of the GRP one study, we are conducting that based on, you know, the toxicology work that we had done before.
-So it's currently it's for the camp 2029 camp 2056 groups.
-It's a 12 week period that we're studying.
-And of course, that includes, you know, any any dose titration that you might be expecting in terms of the weight loss thresholds.
-We have not, you know, this is a study looking at pharmacokinetics, tolerability and weight loss.
+So in terms of the GLP-1 study, we are conducting that based on, you know, the toxicology work that we had done before.
+So it's currently it's for the CAM 2029, CAM 2056 groups.
+It's a 12 week period that we are studying.
+And of course, that includes any dose titration that you might be expecting.
+In terms of the weight loss thresholds, this is a study looking at pharmacokinetics, tolerability and weight loss.
 So it's of course not one isolated topic we are looking at.
 We are looking at the complete holistic outcomes of the study.
 So I wouldn't comment on the exact threshold because it's still an early study.
-But certainly we are expecting to see data that, you know, will point us in the direction and that we will be able to use for our forthcoming larger trials.
+But certainly we're expecting to see data that will point us in the direction and that we will be able to use for our forthcoming larger trials.
 So I'm not concerned about that at all.
-I think we will, you know, have we have we will be able to read out the results and we have a study population of overweight and obese patients.
-So we will see, you know, we'll get a good picture of the efficacy also on that note.
+I think we will be able to read out the results and we have a study population of overweight and obese patients.
+So we will get a good picture of the efficacy also on that note.

 speaker

-OK, super helpful.
+Okay, super helpful.
 Thank you.
-And maybe just one additional question for Bricsa in the US.
-Since we're on topic of the prison system, I mean, considering the large portion of patients that are in the prison system, there would be eligible treatments.
-I was wondering if at this stage you already able to give a percentage of patients currently on Bricsa that are coming from this system and how you view this segment moving and moving forward this 2025 and onwards?
+And maybe just one additional question.
+For BrickSally in the U.S., since we're on the topic of the prison system, I mean, considering the large portion of patients that are in the prison system, they would be eligible for treatment.
+I was wondering if at this stage you're already able to give a percentage of patients currently on BrickSally that are coming from this system and how you view this segment moving forward this 2025 and onwards.

 speaker

-I can say that the opportunities, of course, very significant.
+I can say that the opportunity is, of course, very significant.
 We're talking about a large number of patients.
-It varies by the states because, I mean, in some states there is, you know, established treatment system in place, whereas other states do not have it.
-So and that's very much geographically dependent.
-But overall, the opportunity, you know, consists, is very large and obviously Bricsa has only been in the market for just over a year.
-So this opportunity is, I said, largely untouched in terms of penetration by Bricsa.
-I see you might imagine.
+It varies by the states, because in some states there is an established treatment system in place, whereas other states do not have it.
+And that's very much geographically dependent.
+But overall, the opportunity is very large.
+And obviously, Brixadi has only been in the market for just over a year.
+This opportunity is, I said, largely untouched in terms of penetration by Bricsari, as you might imagine.

 speaker

-Yeah, makes sense.
-Makes sense.
+Yeah, it makes sense.
 That's all from me for now.
 Thank you for taking my questions.

 speaker